 In addition to housing the department offices, the third floor of Combs Hall houses a central corridor that serves as a common area.
 The plentiful seating in this area with its variety of chairs and sofas welcomes students throughout the day to study, to relax, to collaborate, and to view announcements on the bulletin boards.

-The ELC central corridor’s walls honor past and present students with awards plaques and honors projects displayed prominently.
+The ENLI central corridor’s walls honor past and present students with awards plaques and honors projects displayed prominently.

 This common area is where graduating seniors are recognized at the end of the spring semester with a reception and awards.

-Combs 139 is a a large meeting room used for multiple ELC classes and special events.
+Combs 139 is a a large meeting room used for multiple ENLI classes and special events.

 With auditorium-style seating, Combs 139 serves as the meeting space for several larger classes.